Who Is Uketsu?

 Chapter 1: One floor plan, one dead space, one missing left hand.
 A tightly scoped introduction to the core architectural puzzle.

-Chapter 2: Two floor plans, two timelines, two houses that tell the story of a family expanding and adapting its crimes to new circumstances.
-Introduces the human beings behind the architecture.
+Chapter 2: Two floor plans, two timelines, two houses.
+Those houses tell the story of a family that expands and adapts its crimes to new circumstances.
+The chapter introduces the human beings behind the architecture.

 Chapter 3: One ancestral estate, one hidden room, one murdered child.
 Zooms back decades to the source code of the family's architectural obsession.

-Chapter 4: The complete family tree, the complete history of the ritual, the complete explanation of every house in the novel.
+Chapter 4: The complete family tree and the complete history of the ritual.
+It explains every house in the novel.
 Zooms all the way out.
 The houses were not designed by killers.
-They were designed by trapped people who were themselves designed by the houses they grew up in.
+They were designed by trapped people, and the houses they grew up in designed them.

 Afterword: One small window.
 One unanswered question.
 The floor plan of the entire novel is pulled back to reveal a dead space you missed.

-The English translation of Strange Houses (Pushkin Press, 2025) features the original floor plan diagrams embedded in the text as intended, which is important.
+The English translation of Strange Houses (Pushkin Press, 2025) embeds the original floor plan diagrams in the text as intended, and that matters.
 This is a novel you read with a pen.
 The floor plans are not illustrations.
 They are evidence.